 Scheduling a Christian Funeral

 Christian funerals tend to follow the Catholic schedule, but the wake is replaced by a small viewing prior to the funeral.
-Christian denominations are less rigid about the three-day schedule, and you will see some variations within the time frame one about one week.
+Christian denominations are less rigid about the three-day schedule, and you will see some variations within the time frame by about one week.